 - A person's preferences and goals for treatment

-An SCT may be the treatment of choice for younger people with higher-risk CMML, if a matched stem cell donor is available.
-Advances in SCT means this treatment might also be an option for some older patients as well.
-In general, SCT hasn't been shown to be better than other treatments in people with lower-risk CMML.
+Stem cell transplant is often the treatment of choice for younger people with higher-risk CMML, if a matched stem cell donor is available.
+Because of advances in SCT, this treatment might also be an option for some older people.

-In people who aren't having symptoms from CMML, treatment might not be needed right away.
-The doctors may instead just watch the CMML closely.
-If treatment is needed, chemotherapy is typically the first choice, with either hydroxyurea or one of the hypomethylating agents (azacitidine or decitabine).
-The choice often depends on what types of symptoms a person is having that need to be controlled.
-For example:
+If treatment is needed, chemotherapy is typically the first choice.
+This is done with either hydroxyurea or one of the hypomethylating agents (azacitidine or decitabine).
+The choice often depends on the types of symptoms a person is having and whether those symptoms need to be controlled.

 - Treatment with hydroxyurea can help some people with high white blood cell counts.
 This drug can help lower monocyte counts and decrease the need for transfusions.
-It can also shrink the spleen to help the person feel more comfortable.
+It can also shrink the spleen to help a person feel more comfortable.

-If one type of drug doesn't work, often another can be tried.
+If one type of drug doesn't work, another can often be tried.

 Because CMML can often be hard to treat, taking part in a clinical trial testing a newer treatment might be a good option for some people.

 National Cancer Institute.
 Myelodysplastic/Myeloproliferative Neoplasms Treatment (PDQ®)–Health Professional Version.
-2022.
-Accessed at https://www.cancer.gov/types/myeloproliferative/hp/mds-mpd-treatment-pdq on May 20, 2024.
+2024.
+Accessed at https://www.cancer.gov/types/myeloproliferative/hp/mds-mpd-treatment-pdq on January 27, 2025.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Myelodysplastic Syndromes.
-Version 1.2024.
-Accessed at https://www.nccn.org on May 18, 2024.
+Version 2.2025.
+Accessed at https://www.nccn.org on January 27, 2025.

 Padron E. Chronic myelomonocytic leukemia: Management and prognosis.
 UpToDate.
 2024.
-Accessed at https://www.uptodate.com/contents/chronic-myelomonocytic-leukemia-management-and-prognosis on May 18, 2024.
+Accessed at https://www.uptodate.com/contents/chronic-myelomonocytic-leukemia-management-and-prognosis on January 27, 2025.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.